rebelford/Py4Sci/README.md

 2. Perplexity is a Large Language Model (LLM) AI that does not just answer questions based on training data, but is a LLM that interprets your query, searches the web, and then attempts to interpret the results.
 This model has many advantages from the perspective of web literacy.
    * You see how it is processing your query
    * You are provided citations and the ability to paste them in a Markdown document.
 3. But probably most of all, **Perplexity is Perplexing**.
 It is a fantastic tool to have a dialogue with, but like any AI, it is just an AI.
-And if you think about it, trying to search a web full of misinformation is well, **perplexing**.
+And if you think about it, trying to search a web full of misinformation is well, perplexing.